0MG-DEN/DbScriptReader/README.md

     public (IDbConnection Connection, bool Dispose) GetConnection()
         => (Connection, false);

-    // Final method that would combine all the data. public IEnumerable<ReportModel> GetReport()
+    // Final method that combines all the data. public IEnumerable<ReportModel> GetReport()
     {
         var tables = QueryCreateTempTables<string>().ToArray();
         var data1 = QueryData1(tables[0]);
         var data2 = QueryData2(tables[1]);
         _ = ExecuteDropTempTables(tables);
-        // ...
+        // Additional logic.
     }
 }
 ```
-Note that `Query*` and `Execute*` methods are auto-generated.\
-See [template](DbScriptReader/Files/Template.txt) for a full list of such methods.
+Note that the actual `Query*` and `Execute*` methods (like `QueryCreateTempTables`, `QueryData1`, and `ExecuteDropTempTables`) are auto-generated.
+See the [template](DbScriptReader/Files/Template.txt) for a full list of such methods.

-Unfortunately this source generator didn't get a production
-version so I decided to implement it as a pet project.
+This source generator did not reach a production version in its original context, so I decided to implement it as a personal project.